Eisa01/mpv-scripts/README.md

 - Windows OS (default powershell, customizable / can be changed in the settings inside the script).
 - MAC OS (default pbcopy and pbpaste, customizable / can be changed in the settings inside the script).
 - Linux OS (default xclip, customizable / can be changed in the settings inside the script).
-# SmartCopyPaste-II Script 2.4.1
+# SmartCopyPaste-II Script
 SmartCopyPaste is a script for mpv media player, the script adds a smart copy paste experience to mpv.
 It gives mpv the ability to load videos simply by pasting them into mpv.
 As for copying, pressing <kbd>Ctrl</kbd>+<kbd>c</kbd> on a video, copies the video path and its time to clipboard, which enables paste to resume or to access video with the copied time by pasting.
 The **II** version contain additional features which saves your clipboard into a log file.
 The log adds the option to paste at any time even if clipboard was overwritten or cleared.

 Basically,  the **II**  version is enhanced with a bookmark feature, copying a video will bookmark the video and time, while pasting will access the bookmark (even if clipboard is cleared).
-For installation, download *`SmartCopyPaste-II-2.4.1.lua`* file into your `mpv/scripts/` directory.
+For installation, download *`SmartCopyPaste-II.lua`* file into your `mpv/scripts/` directory.
 ### SmartCopyPaste-II Main Features
 - **Copy and Paste:** Adds ability to copy and paste any type of video to mpv, like (urls, video paths, or local videos)
 - **Bookmark:** Any copy in a video is also a bookmark point, to access the bookmark simply paste.